OHI-Science/ohi-science.github.io/_posts/2018-04-16-people-of-ohi-erin-oreilly.md

 **What aspect of your work are you most proud of?**

 I am just three months into the job, but I am excited to enhance the voice of OHI by highlighting our success stories around the world and featuring members of our unique and diverse team.
-While my background is in marine science, I see communication as a way to bridge the gap between science, management, and the public.
+While my background is in marine science, I see communication as a way to bridge the gap between scientists, managers, and the public.
 People connect with each other through storytelling, so I am excited to tell the story of OHI.

 ## Life